Bradley-svg/GB-Mobile-Application--Android---iOS-/backend/README.md

 ## Telemetry Ingest & Schema

+HTTP telemetry ingest is disabled in this build.
+Only MQTT ingest is supported for v1; `POST /telemetry/http` responds with `501` to avoid unsafe usage.

 ### Incoming payload (MQTT or HTTP)
 Messages land on `greenbro/{siteExternalId}/{deviceExternalId}/telemetry` and carry a normalized envelope with a timestamp plus core sensor readings.
 Example: